Dre Campbell Farm

 10. Repellent Plants

-Other snake-repellent plants include onions, mugwort, tobacco, cactus, and snakeroot.
+Other snake-repellent plants include onions, mugwort, and snakeroot.

 12. Fill Burrows and Holes

-Snakes like to live in dark, damp places, so if you can remove their homes, you’ll be well on your way to getting rid of them.
+Snakes often seek shelter in dark, protected places, so if you can remove their homes, you’ll be well on your way to getting rid of them.

 Be sure to fill in any holes or burrows in your yard.
-You can use a heavy object like a rock or cement block to cover the hole.
+You can use a heavy object, such as a rock or a concrete block, to cover the hole.

 Check periodically to ensure the object hasn’t moved and the hole hasn’t reopened.